solo-io/gloo/example/demo/README.md

 glooctl upstream create -f yamls/aws-upstream.yaml
 ```

-Verify that the upstream was created and the functions were auto discoivered:
+Verify that the upstream was created and the functions were auto discovered:

 ```shell
 glooctl upstream get aws-lambda-us-east-1 -o yaml
 ```

-Route the relevant paths to the function:
+# Route the contact paths to the function:

 ```shell
 glooctl route create --sort --path-exact /contact --upstream aws-lambda-us-east-1 --function 'processContact:$LATEST' glooctl route create --sort --path-exact /contact.html --upstream aws-lambda-us-east-1 --function 'processContact:$LATEST'
 ```

 Go to the contact page.
 Notice that you see json in stead of HTML.
-To fix that, we will attach a
-transformation to the route:
+To fix that, we will attach a  transformation to the route:

 ```shell
 glooctl route update --path-exact /contact.html --upstream aws-lambda-us-east-1 --function 'processContact:$LATEST' --extensions ./yamls/transformation.yaml